person touching screen, heart with line chart

 Hao Fe | San Diego State University

 Hao Fe is an Assistant Professor of Economics at San Diego State University.
 Her research combines econometric models with emerging big data sources to create novel causal inference approaches.
 My areas of interest include child development, education policy, the economics of crime, social networks, and health economics.
 My recent project implements a newly developed identification strategy to estimate the effect of children’s time allocation on their skill formation.
-I am currently investigating the causal impact of social networks on consumer behaviors, and the relationship between neighborhood change and crime.
-One of her working papers has been recently published at a high quality, peer-reviewed journal, the Journal of Applied Econometrics.
+I am currently investigating the causal impact of social networks on consumer behaviors and crime.
+Her work has been published in the Journal of Applied Econometrics and the Journal of Urban Economics.

 Shoshana GrossbardShoshana Grossbard | San Diego State University

 Shoshana Grossbard is Professor Emerita of Economics at San Diego State University and Research Fellow at the Institute of Labor Economics.
 She is also a member of the Family Inequality Network at the University of Chicago.
 Shoshana is a leading scholar in the economics of marriage and the family.
 Her work has been published in such journals as the Journal of Political Economy, the Economic Journal, and the Journal of Population Economics.
-She serves as president of the Society of Economics of the Household (SEHO) and is currently a CHEPS Scholar in Residence.
+She served as past-president of the Society of Economics of the Household (SEHO).

 Brandy Lipton